Chrissy Teigen on Freezing Her Skin-Care, Mom-Approved Makeup and Why Luna Feels Pretty

 "It has such a nice, golden glow to it that you can afford to put it in your hair," she revealed.
 "It makes it smell beautifully and it doesn't give it a dirty look.
 It really is a drier oil.
 I've run it through my hair.
 I'm not an everyday washer anymore."

-Although she doesn't wash her hair as often or put on a lot of makeup, there's one person that fangirls over her look everyday: Luna, an aspiring beauty blogger.
+Although she doesn't wash her hair as often or put on a lot of makeup, there's one person that fangirls over her look: Luna, an aspiring beauty blogger.

 Chrissy told us, "She doesn't shower with us, but she'll sit at the end of the shower, just cross-legged.
 She'll watch you shampoo and she'll go ‘Shave, shave, shave!'
 Then, when I do my makeup at the sink, she's like ‘Up, up, up.' ...If you hand her a lip gloss or a compact and she'll dab, dab."